 What Are the Symptoms of Social Anxiety?

 The symptoms of social anxiety commonly overlap with the characteristics of ADHD, which makes diagnosis and treatment particularly complicated.
 Sometimes they vary.
 What’s more, people with ADHD who already struggle to understand or interpret social cues and manage big emotions are particularly vulnerable to social anxiety.
 If any of the following characteristics describe you, talk to your prescriber, therapist, or primary care provider.
-Untreated anxiety combined with isolation and low self-esteem can quickly lead to depression.
+Untreated anxiety combined with isolation and low self-esteem can quickly lead to extreme sadness.

 Common symptoms of social anxiety include the following: